Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/04 Expressions/README.md

 The other casts, `static_cast` and `dynamic_cast`, should be needed infrequently.<br>
 Every time you write a cast, you should think hard about whether you can achieve the same result in a different way.<br>
 If the cast is unavoidable, errors can be mitigated by limiting the scope in which the cast value is used and by documenting all assumptions about the types involved.

+## Warning
+Old-style casts are less visible than are named casts.<br>
+Because they are easily overlooked, it is more difficult to track down a rogue cast.